Q. What is Intermediate Rent Scheme?

 Q. How do you draw up the waiting list?

 A. Once registered and when you declare an interest for a property the shortlist will be created in approval date order, local connection and family size will be considered.
+See Tai Teg Process tab on our web-site for more information.

 Q. What additional document do I need to submit to be considered for a property?